MdSyamul/Autonomous-Boat-For-Floating-Solid-Waste-Collection/README.md

 ![Training Results](./results.png)

-- **Box Loss**: The reduction in the bounding box loss over time indicates that the model is learning to detect lettuce diseases more accurately.
+- **Box Loss**: The reduction in the bounding box loss over time indicates that the model is learning to detect floating wastes more accurately.
 - **Classification Loss**: The decreasing classification loss shows that the model is improving in identifying the correct class for each detection.
 - **DFL Loss**: This tracks the distribution focal loss, and the decline shows better focus on relevant regions.
 - **Precision & Recall**: These metrics show how well the model identifies true positive cases versus false positives and negatives, improving over time.
 - **mAP**: The increasing mAP values, both for IoU thresholds of 50% and 50-95%, demonstrate the model's performance across various intersection over union thresholds.

 ### Inference Examples
-Below are sample predictions made by the model on lettuce disease images.
-The bounding boxes highlight the areas identified as disease-affected.
+Below are sample predictions made by the model on floating wastes images.
+The bounding boxes highlight the areas identified as floating wastes.

 ![Sample Predictions](./train_batch9962.jpg)

-These results demonstrate the model's ability to detect and classify multiple disease instances within a single image, aiding in early detection for agricultural applications.
+These results demonstrate the model's ability to detect and classify multiple waste instances within a single image.

 By reviewing these results, improvements in both accuracy and precision can be identified for future iterations.

 ## Contributing
-Contributions to the Lettuce Disease Detection project are welcome.
+Contributions to the Floating Waste Detection project are welcome.
 If you have any suggestions or improvements, please create a pull request or open an issue.

 ## Funding and Acknowledgments